 It’s increasingly hard for unregistered Protestant churches to survive, as numerous venues are closed to make believers join the official Three-Self Church.

-The CCP continues its campaign to eliminate religious statues in Hubei and Guangxi provinces.
+Using various trumped-up pretexts, the CCP continues its campaign to eliminate outdoor religious statues across China.